no-unknown

 Rule Details

-This rule validates import statements (or any other dependency-creating syntax) to local files.
-If the imported file is not recognized as any of the elements defined in settings, the import will be reported as an error when importing from a known element.
+This rule validates dependencies to local files.
+If the imported file is not recognized as any of the elements defined in settings, the dependency will be reported as an error when importing from a known element.

 This rule helps ensure that all files used in your project are properly categorized as elements, preventing unstructured dependencies.